Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: Comparison with -ray catalogues

 Assuming that all unidentified 4FGL sources are evenly distributed in the Galactic plane, $|b|<5^\circ$, then at any position there should be on average one unidentified source within a radius of $\sim1.2^\circ$.
 For most of the aforementioned clusters, the numbers are consistent with chance association, whilst for seven clusters, there are at least a factor 4 times more coincident unidentified sources than would be expected by chance.
-These are Westerlund\,1, Danks\,1, Danks\,2, UBC\,344, NGC\,3603, NGC\,6611 and Hogg\,15, for each of which further analysis is warranted to confirm or refute a potential association with the stellar cluster.
+These are Westerlund\,1, Danks\,1, Danks\,2, UBC\,344, Westerlund\,2, NGC\,3603, and NGC\,6357, for each of which further analysis is warranted to confirm or refute a potential association with the stellar cluster.
 For potential emission on angular scales $\gtrsim1^\circ$, it is challenging to unambiguously associate potential sources without performing a dedicated analysis.

-If, however, we apply a tighter restriction by evaluating coincidences occurring within the termination shock radius, then the following clusters listed in table \ref{tab:cluster_top} (beyond Wd2 and NGC\,3603) have plausible associations: Berkeley\,59 with 4FGL\,J0002.1+6721c, NGC\,6357 with 4FGL\,J1725.1-3408 and UBC\,558 with 4FGL\,J1717.5-4022.
+If, however, we apply a tighter restriction by evaluating coincidences occurring within the termination shock radius, then the following clusters listed in table \ref{tab:cluster_top} (beyond Wd2 and NGC\,3603) have plausible associations: Berkeley\,87 with 4FGL\,J2022.6+3716c, Danks\,1 with 4FGL J1312.3-6257 \& 4FGL J1312.3-6231c, and Berkeley\,59 with 4FGL\,J0002.1+6721c.
 A dedicated study for each of these SCs in turn would be required to conclusively establish an association with these as yet unidentified Fermi-LAT sources.